mohanmanojkumar27-ui/hr-assistant-rag/README.md

 # HR Assistant RAG 🤖

-A RAG-based HR assistant that answers questions from company PDF documents using ChromaDB and Gemini API.
+An AI-powered HR assistant built with RAG (Retrieval Augmented Generation) that answers employee policy questions from company documents-without hallucinating or going outside the provided context.

 ## What it does
 - Reads a PDF document